yaboypax/SuperStart/README.md

-# SuperStart:  Start Supercollider without Supercollider IDE
+# SuperStart:  Bash Start Supercollider without Supercollider IDE

 This started as a command line application in C, then a C++ GUI app, but I realized I was an idiot and this is prime Bash Script territory.